 Every November, Notre Dame hosts a special day just for eighth graders.
 The event is organized and implemented by our current sophomore class, who will be "big sisters" to the incoming class.
 Students experience a day personalized for eighth graders to expose them to "life at ND" - which includes an assembly, three short classes, lunch, and a closing rally.
 This event gives applicants an insight into Notre Dame and a concurrent parent program was offered as well.

-Learn more about our Accelerated Pathway, which consists of the 30 Advanced Placement and honors courses offered at Notre Dame.
-Students and parents will discover how our program is distinct from other schools and how this pathway cultivates critical thinking and curiosity in addition to transferable college credits.
+Prospective students and parents come to campus in January to learn more about our Accelerated Pathway, which consists of the 30 Advanced Placement and honors courses offered at Notre Dame.
+Students and parents discover how our program is distinct from other schools and how this pathway cultivates critical thinking and curiosity in addition to transferable college credits.

 More information about our Pathways for Learning is available through our brochure.

 Notre Dame Presentations in the Community

 High School Information Nights

 During September, Notre Dame participates in the High School Information Nights with the Diocese of San Jose.
 Families are invited to attend any one of the six evening presentations for more information about our school, student achievements, and application process.